-DO: Make your home buying guests feel welcome – and right at home.
-Plant attractive, colorful, flowers, edge your gardens, and mow the lawn.
-Your front yard doesn’t have to look as pristine as Rocky Mountain National Park, but make sure to fix broken screens, roof tiles, doorbells, shingles and outdoor lighting.
+DO: Make your home buying guests feel welcome – and right at home – by putting your best foot forward.
+Plant attractive, colorful, flowers in your garden and mow the lawn.
+Your front yard doesn’t have to look as pristine as Rocky Mountain National Park, but make sure to fix broken screens, roof tiles, shingles, doorbells, and outdoor lighting.
 You may also want to give your front door a fresh coat of paint and replace your doormat.

-DON’T: leave behind any clutter, objects and/or lawn ornaments that may send the “wrong message.”
-You want home buyers to envision themselves living there, not drowning in junk.
+DON’T: Leave behind any clutter, objects, or lawn ornaments that may send the wrong message.
+Keep decorations to a minimum so it’s easier for a potential home buyer to envision themselves living in the house.

 2. Clean, clean, clean.

-DON’T: skimp on this step.
-Giving your home a deep clean and taking the time, money and energy to make sure rugs and carpets are stain-free, your surfaces are grime-free, and your walls don’t have any scratches on them will pay off – bigtime – in the future.
+DON’T: Skip this step.
+Giving your home a deep clean takes time, but it’s worth the investment.
+Taking the time, money, and energy to make sure rugs and carpets are stain-free, surfaces are grime-free, and walls don’t have any holes or scratches will pay off – big time – in the eyes of home buyers.

 3. Give your home a mini makeover.

-DO: Take on small, easy, repairs like replacing old hardware and updating lighting.
-Make sure you have the right window treatments throughout your home and adjust them depending on open house and showing times.
+DO: Take on small, easy repairs like replacing old hardware and updating lighting.
+Make sure you have the right window treatments throughout your home and adjust them depending on the time of day during open houses and showings.
 The right lighting can really set the mood.

-DON’T: forget to highlight the beautiful and special features of your home.
+DON’T: Forget to highlight the beautiful and special features of your home.
 If you’ve got a remarkably large backyard, make sure it’s impeccably landscaped.
-Tennis anyone?
-If you have tennis courts, a pool or a spectacular outdoor living space, take time to put them in good order.
+Other amenities?
+If you have tennis courts, a pool, or a spectacular outdoor living space, take time to put them in good order.